-- All students must take at least two sciences unless otherwise discussed and agreed with Heads of Science.
-Boys in the express set for science may choose to take all three sciences and for them this will only take up two option choices.
-Students considering medicine or veterinary careers are advised to opt for all three sciences - We recommend that all students choose at least one Modern Foreign Language (French, Spanish) and at least one Humanities subject (History, Geography, Religious Studies).
+- Students can choose to study all three sciences or opt to study two sciences from the separate disciplines of Biology, Chemistry and Physics.
+(There is also a Coordinated Core Science Option - see below.)
+Students considering medicine or veterinary careers are advised to opt for all three sciences - We recommend that all students choose at least one Modern Foreign Language (French, Spanish) and at least one Humanities subject (History, Geography, Religious Studies)